exasol/spark-connector/doc/user_guide/user_guide.md

 - Select Maven as a `Library Source`
 - In the `Coordinates` field, enter artifact coordinates `com.exasol:spark-connector_2.13:<VERSION>`.
-Please notice that we use the Scala version 2.13, please let us know if you require Scala version 2.12.
+Please note that we use the Scala version 2.13.
+Please contact us know if you require Scala version 2.12.
 - Click `Install`

 Please change the `<VERSION>` to one of the latest Spark Exasol Connector